-Amazing Chambers is arguably more interesting as an industry case study than for its rooms themselves.
+Amazing Chambers is perhaps more interesting as an industry case study than for its rooms themselves.
 Housed in a heritage building in Kampong Glam, it drew some flak from those who felt that this was a disrespectful use of the historical premises.
 Its defence: All its rooms are based on historical events or local folktales, with a focus on Malay culture.
-This is relatively rare in Singapore, with Amazing Chambers being only the second company (after Unravel) with a complete set of locally-themed rooms.
+This is relatively rare in Singapore, with Amazing Chambers being only the second company (after the sadly defunct Unravel) with a complete set of locally-themed rooms.

-Overall, there are enough cool aspects that beginner teams will (hopefully) have a fun time — though jaded veterans may be harder to win over.
+Overall, there are enough cool aspects that beginner teams should have a fun time — though jaded veterans may be harder to win over.
 Neither a company to dismiss nor one to rave about, Amazing Chambers is solidly WORTH A VISIT.
 Keep your expectations in check, and you’ll have more fun.

 (You’ll also have to forgive their somewhat unfriendly customer policies, such as the possibility that you’ll have to play with strangers, and their S$2 deposit for lockers.)